 Rolfing Structural Integration

-Rolfing originated with Ada Rolf and is also known as Structural Integration and Postural Integration, and is deep tissue bodywork.
+Rolfing originated with Ada Rolf and is also known as Structural Integration or Postural Integration, and is very deep tissue bodywork.

 I was lucky enough to have had a one-off session by way of a sample, and to also have a 10 session series.
 Both are reviewed below.